 Will I be able to address spousal support?

 A few questions in your account deal with temporary or permanent spousal support.
 Rights to spousal support may be waived, or a couple can agree to a specific amount for a set period of time.
 These questions define and limit the parameters of the desired spousal support, which often terminates upon remarriage or cohabitation.

 Does Maryland require child support?

-Maryland requires that a support order be put in place for all children.
+Maryland requires that a support order be put in place for all minor children.